-This matter was heard before the Assistant Secretary for Administrative Tax Hearings, Eugene J. Cella, on June 25, 2002, upon an application for a hearing by [Taxpayers, Husband and Wife], wherein they protested the proposed assessment of individual income tax and interest for the taxable year 2000.
+This matter was heard before the Assistant Secretary for Administrative Tax Hearings, Eugene J. Cella, in the city of Raleigh on October 16, 2002, upon an application for a hearing by [Taxpayer], wherein he protested the proposed assessment of individual income tax and interest for the taxable year 2000.
 The hearing was held by the Assistant Secretary under the provisions of G.S.
-105-260.1 and was attended by Nancy R. Pomeranz, Director of the Personal Taxes Division, and Alexandra M. Hightower, Assistant Attorney General.
-Neither Taxpayers nor anyone representing Taxpayers attended the hearing.
+105-260.1 and was attended by Taxpayer; Nancy R. Pomeranz, Director of the Personal Taxes Division; and Alexandra M. Hightower, Assistant Attorney General.

-Upon examination, Taxpayers' 2000 individual income tax return was adjusted to disallow the deduction claimed for severance wages.
-A Notice of Individual Income Tax Assessment was mailed to Taxpayers on April 12, 2002.
-Husband objected to the proposed assessment and timely requested a hearing before the Secretary of Revenue.
-[Employer] is hereinafter referred to as "Employer."
-[Buyer] is hereinafter referred to as "Buyer."
+Upon examination, Taxpayer's 2000 individual income tax return was adjusted to disallow the deduction claimed for severance wages.
+A Notice of Individual Income Tax Assessment was mailed to Taxpayer on April 12, 2002.
+Taxpayer objected to the proposed assessment and timely requested a hearing before the Secretary of Revenue.
+[Taxpayer was employed by Employer.
+Employer was acquired by Buyer.]